dbanetto/uni/design_decisions.md

 An extension to this would be to add runtime type checks or flow typing to ensure that the cast is valid.
-This could come in the form of a `Expr 'is' Type` expression returning a boolean, that will check the type of an object at runtime.
+This could come in the form of an expression, such as `Expr 'is' Type`, returning a boolean that will check the type of the expression at runtime.
-However since all type checks are currently static only to implement this would  most likely require needing to wrap all objects with some metadata about what their types.
+However, since all type checks are currently static only to implement this would  most likely require needing to wrap all objects with some metadata about what their types.